Chair of Department's Welcome

 Students wishing to go on beyond a major enter our Honours program, one that offers a combination of intensive units and a substantial thesis on a topic of your choice that develops the skills in research and written expression necessary for postgraduate study.
 Many of our best students then undertake a postgraduate degree, some in Australia, others at leading universities around the world.
 Our own postgraduate students come from all over Asia and the Pacific region, and indeed we are the largest Arts department for postgraduate research in the country.
 Our postgraduates bring their expertise and enthusiasm to the classroom, acting as tutors in our undergraduate units, and they also produce the online postgraduate journal Philament, a refereed journal of arts and culture.

 The department’s combination of resources, research and teaching expertise, along with the quality and variety of units it provides, has seen it recognised nationally and internationally.
 In the most recent ERA evaluation of research in Australia, ‘Literary Studies’ at Sydney was ranked 5, the highest score possible.
-For the 2011 QS World University Rankings by subject, English at Sydney was ranked 17th best department in the world.
+For the 2013 QS World University Rankings by subject, English at Sydney was rated the best department in Australia, the best in the entire Asia-Pacific region, and the 12th best in the world.